macromuseum/macromuseum.github.io/_posts/someday2016-02-23-whale-of-a-time-2.md

 ---
 layout: post
-title: A Whale of a Time: powertools
+title: A Whale of a Time - powertools
 ---

 ![headimg]({{ site.baseurl }}/images/money.jpeg)